MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-hpc/azure-billing-entra-tenant.md

 # Azure billing and Microsoft Entra tenants for HPC

-Azure landing zones for HPC don't have specific considerations or recommendations that affect billing offer decisions, enterprise enrollment, or Microsoft Entra tenant decisions.
+Azure landing zones for HPC don't have specific considerations or recommendations that affect billing decisions, enterprise enrollment, or Microsoft Entra tenant decisions.

 ## Previous recommendations